mrweber2/BashWES_Cancer_VarCall/README.md

 1.2.
 Workflow assumptions

-- Inputs are fastq not bam (the RESORTBAM os not active)
+- Inputs are fastq not bam (the RESORTBAM is not active)
 - Temporary files are not removed (the REMOVETEMPFILES is not active)
 - The AnisimovLauncher is used in this workflow
 - To allow for adapter trimming using trimmomatic, the following variables are needed in the runfile: SAMPLEINFORMATION, OUTPUTDIR, TMPDIR, ADAPTERS, FASTQCDIR, TRIMMOMATICDIR, in addition to PBS torque parameters: ALLOCATION, PBSCORES, PBSNODES, PBSQUEUE, PBSWALLTIME and EMAIL